LucaLeonx/ing-sw-2024-Leonzio-Lanza-LaGioia-Mauro/CodexNaturalis/deliverables/final/uml/view/tuiNotes.md

 ------------------------------------------------------------------------------------

-Algorithm in a nutshell to build the map:
+Outline of the algorithm to build the map:
-1) first count all the rows and column and create a matrix of strings with that many column and row
+1) Count all the rows and column and create a matrix of strings with that many column and row
-2) initialize the matrix with all black square
+2) Initialize the matrix with all black square
 3) From the map of the card color the up down, left and right cells of the color of the card
-4) add the symbol in the corresponding coordinate in the matrix.
+4) Add the symbol in the corresponding coordinate in the matrix.
-   (in case we get an hidden angle we should get to the top card to color properly)
+   (in case we get a hidden angle we should get to the top card to color properly)
-5) We add the starting symbol in (0,0) of the color of the player.
+5) Add the starting symbol in (0,0) of the color of the player.
-6) we print out the Map Matrix
+6) Print out the Map Matrix
-7) We print out what's underneath the starting symbol.
+7) Print out what's underneath the starting symbol.

-PS: The cells in our model translate 1 to 1 to the cell in the TUI.
+The cells in our model translate 1 to 1 to the cell in the TUI.
 Obviously there is going to be a displacement because we need to keep track of the fact that we have to map the position minX and minY to the (0,0) position of the matrix. in order to do that we simply add abs(minX) to the x of the map and abs(minY) to the Y to get to corresponding position of the matrix.  (of course after having updated the min and the Max to the center of the card not the edge)